 3) How to create a braid from two pieces of wire and then properly solder them closed and hide the solder seam.

-4) One more example: how to tell if a colorless stone is a cubic zirconia or a diamond and when it is necessary to send it to the GIA lab for a report.
+4) One more example: how to tell if a colorless stone is a cubic zirconia or a diamond and when it is necessary to send it to the GIA lab for testing and a lab report.

 As a metalsmith and a jeweler, I am faced with choices every day from selecting the right type of solder, hard, medium or easy depending on the project, to determining when a gemstone can take the heat from a jeweler's torch such as a diamond, and when it cannot.
 Larimar definitely cannot.